Princeton-CDH/neuxml/doc/xmlmap.rst

 :class:`XmlObject`
 ------------------

-Most programs will use :mod:`~eulxml.xmlmap` by defining a subclass of :class:`XmlObject` containing :ref:`field <xmlmap-field>` members.
+Most programs will use :mod:`~neuxml.xmlmap` by defining a subclass of :class:`XmlObject` containing :ref:`field <xmlmap-field>` members.

 .. autoclass:: XmlObject([node[, context]])